3hsan1njast/playlist-shuffle-feature/README.md

-playlist shuffle implemented in 5 lines of code
+playlist shuffle implemented in 5 lines of code (not optimized yet...)